Tiger Woods crash due to 'unsafe' driving speed up to 87 mph: sheriff

 "The primary causal factor for this traffic collision was driving at a speed unsafe for the road conditions and the inability to negotiate the curve of the roadway," said Alex Villanueva.

 "Estimated speeds at the first area of impact were 84 to 87 miles per hour."

 There were "no signs of impairment," or evidence of any "distracted driving," and Woods voluntarily allowed the results of the investigation to be made public, officials said.

-Woods, 45, may have inadvertently hit the gas instead of the brakes upon losing control, Captain James Powers said, although Woods himself does not recall the incident.
+Woods, 45, may have inadvertently hit the car's accelerator while attempting to press the brakes upon losing control, Captain James Powers said, although Woods himself does not recall the incident.

 Investigators did not check Woods phone or test his bloodwork because there was "no evidence of any impairment or intoxication," Powers told a press conference.

-Following the crash on February 23, he underwent hours of surgery to repair his shattered lower right leg and ankle, which included the insertion of a rod into his shinbone and screws and pins to stabilize the joint.
+The golfer underwent hours of surgery to repair his shattered lower right leg and ankle, which included the insertion of a rod into his tibia and screws and pins to stabilize the joint.

-He is recovering at his home in Florida and will not compete in this year's Masters, which begins Thursday.
+He is now recovering at his home in Florida.

 © 2021 AFP